mopidy/mopidy-pandora/README.rst

 Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
-In the meantime, Mopidy-Pandora simulates dynamic playlists by adding the next track to the tracklist when the second to last track starts to play.
-It is recommended that the Playlist is played with **consume** turned on in order to simulate how Pandora clients are *supposed* to behave.
+In the meantime, Mopidy-Pandora simulates dynamic playlists by adding more tracks to the tracklist as needed.
+It is recommended that the Playlist is played with **consume** turned on in order to simulate the behaviour of the standard Pandora clients.
 For the same reason, **repeat**, **random**, and **single** should be turned off.
 Mopidy-Pandora will set all of this up automatically unless you set the **auto_setup** config parameter to 'false'.

-Mopidy-Pandora will ensure that there are always at least two tracks in the playlist so that it is possible to determine the direction that tracks are changed in (i.e. whether the user clicked on the 'previous' or 'next' playback buttons).
+Mopidy-Pandora will ensure that there are always at least two tracks in the playlist to avoid playback gaps when switching tracks.

 Project resources